skedgo/tripgo-api/docs/extensions.md

 *Integrations*: Locations, Routing, Real-time

 1. Get in touch with [Zipcar](http://www.zipcar.com) and get access to their API.
-2. [Forward us](mailto:api@skedgo.com) your Zipcar API key.
-We'll then link it to your TripGo API key and Zipcar results will start coming through the TripGo API for your API key.
+2. Enter your `Zipcar API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+3. Zipcar results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ---